 Glue Nylon?
-No, “bond” Nylon, with the Bonding Poly Process (patent pending)
+No, “bond” Nylon, with the Bonding Poly Process (Process)

-Conventional wisdom is that you can’t glue nylon, including nylon 6, 6, nylon 7,7, nylon 6, 12 Zytel® or any type of nylon.
-With the use of an adhesion promoter and a CA you can get a modest glue join with some nylons.
-By adding the power of chemistry and and the laws of physics you can now “bond” any type of nylon. … to itself or to any other substrate.
-By using the Bonding Poly Process (patent pending), you can bond nylon to nylon or to any other substrate quickly, easily and permanently.
+Conventional wisdom is that you can’t glue nylon, including nylon 6, nylon 66, nylon 6/6-6, nylon 11, nylon 12, Zytel® or any type of nylon.
+With the use of an adhesion promoter and a CA you can get a modest superficial glue joint with some nylons.
+By adding the power of chemistry and the laws of physics you can now “bond” any type of nylon.
+By using the Bonding Poly Process (patented), you can bond nylon to itself or to any other substrate quickly, easily and permanently.

 - Use sandpaper to rough the nylon surface(s) then clean the surface with a soft cloth.